frame-js/Frame/README.md

 - Easy NodeRED-like Syntax
 - Modes known as Blueprints are easily shareable!
 - Blueprints have an extremely easy syntax, with Schema support.
-- Opt-In Shared resources built right in!
+- Optional Shared resources built right in!
 (New flows don't need multiple connections, etc)

 <br>